rainy-jain/DevOps-utilities/Microservices-Dashboard/README.md

 # Microservices Dashboard

-Displays the status of various EKS services.
+Displays the status of various ECS services.
-When deployed EKS service takes time to pass checks and become stable.
+When deployed ECS service takes time to pass checks and become stable.
 This dashboard shows the status of the services for developers to know when it has become stable.

+For each service listed, it gives the
+ Markup: * updatedAt time
+         *  the loadbalancer url where the service is available
+         *  the status of that service